On October 1, 2017, Innovative Schools Network changed its name to Partner Schools Network!

-This study surveyed teachers at three schools in the Innovative Schools Network, inquiring about Facing History’s impact on teachers’ sense of professional self-efficacy, their teaching practices, classroom climate and school culture. n=39 (40% of 98 teachers surveyed)
+This study surveyed teachers at three schools in the Innovative Schools Network (now called Partner Schools Network), inquiring about Facing History’s impact on teachers’ sense of professional self-efficacy, their teaching practices, classroom climate and school culture. n=39 (40% of 98 teachers surveyed)

 - 95% of this sample felt that Facing History core language (such as “bystander,” “upstander,” and “universe of obligation”) had entered their school somewhat or a great deal.